tdawes93/arsenal-quiz/README.md

 As a first time visitor I want:

-1. To understand the purpose of the website and the services on offer
-    - Upon entering the site the immediate image of a man snowboarding tells the user the theme is snowboarding.
-This is supported by an about section underneath
-2. To see courses on offer with prices to quickly decide if it is right for me
-    - The homepage has a brief description of courses
-    - The first section of the book page has a description of courses along with costs and other information
-3. To see and watch initial photos/videos to get me inspired
-    - Clicking on the gallery button in the nav bar takes the user straight to a selection of images and videos
-    - There are also images throughout the site
-4. To be able to view the website on all devices
-    - Testing was performed across a variety of devices and browsers, all of which maintain design and function
-5. To be able to easily navigate the website and find the social media links
-    - The nav bar is easy to locate at the top of each page.
-The links are clearly named and there are various other "quick links" throughout the website, which are clear to the location.

 As a returning visitor I want:

-1. To be able to book lessons online
-    - The user is greeted on the homepage with a bright "book now" button.
-This takes the user to the book page, where they can see different lesson options and make an inquiry using the booking form attached
-2. To be able to contact the business to request further information
-    - The footer on all pages has the contact information (mail, phone and address).
-In addition, there is a link in the nav bar that takes the user straight to the contact information
-3. To find information on how I can hire equipment
-    - The Explore page contains a section with information on how you can hire equipment

 As a frequent visitor I want:

-1. To check for any new photos or videos uploaded
-    - The gallery page is accessed using the nav bar shows both photos and videos.
-This can easily be updated or added to as new media becomes available
-2. To check for upcoming events and competitions
-    - On the Explore page there is a large photo/block style calendar that shows upcoming events.
-They contain the date and name of the event for interested users
-3. To be able to find information on snow conditions and trail maps
-    - Within the Explore page there are clear links that take the user to both updated trail maps and a live snow report.
-The trail maps are updated when required and the snow report is updated daily
-4. To sign up for the newsletter so I can receive updates and potential deals
-    - In the footer is a large, clear form where the user can input their email and subscribe to the newsletter.
-This can be accessed from all pages

 ***